Have you been offered a settlement agreement, whilst on furlough leave?

 In some circumstances, you may have a solid legal case against your employer.
-For example, if you feel you’re the victim of discrimination or that you’re being unfairly selected for redundancy, you may be able to claim compensation in an employment tribunal.
+For example, you may be able to claim compensation if:

 If this applies, you could warn your employer that if they don’t offer you a better settlement package, you will take legal action.

 However, if there are no clear grounds to bring a claim and your employer has acted fairly and within the law, then you may need to negotiate on a different basis.